Dazedi/DazediTamplr/README.md

 # MY PRIVATE WEBSITE (works as a portfolio etc)
-Below extra information on how I can do stuff
+Below extra information on how I can do stuff.
+I took the base program of the school exercise I have and built it on top of that.
+The base is pretty much only dependencies and modules attached properly to each other - I messed up with them for the whole day without success, so I took this to learn from it.
+Switched from ESJ to JADE though.

 ## Sovelluksen käynnistys